siddhehsalvi/AI-Code-Review-Tool/README.md

-# AI Code Review Tool

-A simple tool that uses AI to review code and provide feedback.
+# CodeVeda

+### *From Veda to Variables — Perfecting Code*

+A powerful AI-driven code review tool that combines ancient wisdom with modern technology to perfect your code.

 ## Features

 - Paste code and get instant AI-powered feedback
 - Highlights issues and suggestions with different severity levels
 - Simple and intuitive interface
+- Supports multiple programming languages including JavaScript, Python, Java, and C++

 ## Project Structure